 Maybe I’m not a hardcore foodie, because though I’ve sampled fried camel meat in Mogadishu, Somalia; roasted termites in Kisumu, Kenya; escargot (snails) in Brussels, Belgium; I wouldn’t go so far as shoving dog meat down my throat.

 I would love to take on cultural relativism when I visit foreign lands.
-It simply means that though I may not embrace everythiengage in cultural relativism which means though I may not embrace everything about a new culture; whether it is eating bush meat in Cameroon or sampling dog meat in Vietnam; I would not necessarily judge anyone else for doing so, rather I would have an open mind and access these the food culture by it’s own standards and not through the lens of my culture.
+It simply means that though I may not embrace everything about a new culture; whether it is eating bush meat in Cameroon or sampling dog meat in Vietnam; I would not necessarily judge anyone else for doing so, rather I would have an open mind and access the food culture by it’s own standards and not through the lens of my culture.

 I refuse to practice ethnocentrism as I travel.
 I refuse to evaluate and judge anyone’s food culture based on how it compares to my own local fare or what is considered proper food in my culture.